All Work

 What we built

-3. Each section runs its own self-refine loop with up to three iterations and early exit on quality.
+3. Self-refine.
+Each section runs its own self-refine loop with up to three iterations and early exit on quality.

 Chain-of-Verification catches the claims the model might have been confident about for the wrong reasons.
 An industry-knowledge claim ("this market is growing at 12% annually") is exactly the kind of thing an LLM will state with false confidence.
-CoVe sends those claims back to the web, checks them, and flags the ones that come back corrected or contradicted.
+Verification sends those claims back to the web, checks them, and flags the ones that come back corrected or contradicted.
 The user sees those flags in the report.

 What it replaced